openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 ------------------------------------

 - The Learner records MFE is now available as an optional frontend for the Credentials application.
 See the `Learner Records MFE README`_ for configuration information.
 - Even if the the Learner Records MFE is turned on, the old UI is still used for public links to records.
-This will be changed in the Palm release. (this may have been backported already)
+This will be changed in the Palm release.
 - Masquerading is not supported, as it is in the legacy UI.
 Use the "Records" tab in support tools as an alternative.

 .. _Learner Records MFE README: https://github.com/openedx/frontend-app-learner-record/blob/open-release/olive.master/README.rst